SusmithKrishnan/susmithkrishnan.github.io/_posts/2020-3-26-How-to-make-fm-transmitter-using-raspberry-pi.md

   - raspberrypi
 ---

 Raspberry PI's have built in EMI supression functionality for reducing external noise using *Spread Spectrum Clock Signal* (**SSCS**).
-This signals can be modulated and used as FM transmitter.
+This signal can be modulated and used as FM transmitter.
 The frequency range is between 1MHz - 250Mhz and emitted on GPIO pin 4.

 Hook a jumper wire or external antenna to GPIO pin 4.
 That is the only hardware requirement.